 Now, let's break down the most valuable platforms and what each is good for.

-Platforms
+Platforms and apps

 Some are perfect for last-minute reservations or trend-forward spots.
 Others are great when it comes to chef stories, cultural context, or global standards.
 A few are better for finding hidden gems, and some are best used just for browsing guest photos.